 The 1979 Muslim Revolution was based here

-take any pictures inside the spectacular complex of mosques.
+inside the spectacular complex of mosques.
 In fact, non-Muslims are not even allowed to enter, though I did manage to.

 Aside from finding the murals you see on this page, I did not encounter a single incident or even opinion of anti-Americanism during my travels in Iran.
 While social conservativism is firmly ingrained in their society, I sensed a strong push lying just barely under the visible surface towards liberalization of restrictions.
 I doubt that any nightclubs will be opening up any time soon, but in Tehran there is a developing scene of underground parties with drugs and alcohol, and during my visit local men bragged to me about the drugs and homemade booze they could get if they really wanted to.

 Women in particular are pushing the limits of what they can and cannot wear in public.
 Contrary to almost every other country in the Middle East, I did not see a single woman in Iran wearing the full chador, which covers most of the face.
-A simple hijab or headscarf is the norm, and local women have developed the ability to arrange it in a manner so that it just barely covers the
+A simple hijab or headscarf is the norm, and local women have developed the ability to arrange it in a manner so that it just barely covers the back of their

-back of their head and that’s it, allowing them to show off their bleach blond and funky hairstyles.
+head and that’s it, allowing them to show off their bleach blond and funky hairstyles.
 Iranian women are human, and they find ways to be beautiful within the constraints that are forced upon them.

 I also sensed that women in Iran, if I may be permitted a generalization of my own, are the more intellectually advanced gender.
 I was approached for conversation practice more-so by women than men, and it was women only who asked me questions about my opinions on politics and gender issues, while men tended to prefer menial conversation.
 One can only hope, perhaps dream, that Iran could undergo a sort of post-Islamic sexual revolution, but the reality is that change is and will continue to be gradual.

 Changes are in fact taking place though.
 I was told that ten years ago, a man and woman alone together in public would be stopped by the police and if they could not prove that they were married, they would be arrested.
-Nowadays, I saw young couples holding hands (one in a while, not often), and local women seemed to have no fear in approaching me or inviting me to walk around with them,
+Nowadays, I saw young couples holding hands (one in a while, not often), and local women seemed to have no fear in approaching me or inviting me to walk around with them, despite the odd